biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

         problem.
 -   Added Javadoc for Constraints.java and PeptideProperties.java

-### June 3 - Current (Week 6)
+### June 3 - June 10 (Week 6)

 -   Removed Java docs from repository.
--   Slightly modified current adaptor methods to allow user to decide on the number of decimal places required for their usage
+-   Slightly modified current adaptor methods to allow user to decide on the number of decimal places required for their usage.
--   Added adaptor methods with default decimal places
+-   Added adaptor methods with default decimal places.
 -   All JUnit test cases passes now.
 -   Added a new class, Utils under aaproperties with main objective to provide some utility methods that does not belong to any other